Jyotie/ecomdocs/source/catalogue_access.rst

 * Fill up the account information and click on save user
 * Go to systems > web services > Roles
 * Enter the role name, current admin password and click save
-* Assigning roles to users : go to roles > select role name > click on role resources, select resources which have access to the user and click on save role
+* Assigning roles to users: go to roles > select role name > click on role resources, select resources which have access to the user and click on save role

 .. _magento_2:

 Magento 2.X
 ~~~~~~~~~~~~
-* Login to magento admin account using link
+* Login to Magento admin account using link
 * Upon login below screen will be displayed
 * Click on Account Settings to launch the below page
 * Click on Download Access Token to get to the below page, which displays the access token.